Hidden Wildlife: Getting to Know A Few of NC’s Most Elusive Wildlife Species

 But these species – though perhaps smaller than others – are no less important than their “mega” counterparts.
 Ecosystems depend on all native species to maintain balance, and that includes species that often go unnoticed by us – or even those that intentionally hide from human observation.

-This month, we are celebrating Hidden Wildlife species, and highlighting a few of these species that are vitally important to our NC ecosystems… some of which are facing population declines.
+In June, 2023, we celebrated Hidden Wildlife species.
+We highlight a few of these species that are vitally important to our NC ecosystems… some of which are facing population declines.

 The popular saying holds true: “You never know what you’ve got until it’s gone”.
 But how can you keep something from disappearing if you don’t know it’s there in the first place?